Pablo

 The artist, born in 1881 in Spain under the name Pablo Ruiz, took the name of his mother, Picasso, in 1901.
 The same year, he moved to Paris and then, in 1904, in the heart of the Montmartre district, at the Bateau Lavoir workshop.

 Considered one of the greatest “geniuses of the 20th century”E century”, all his experiences nourish his painting: “I have spent all my life knowing how to draw like a child” he will say.
-He died in 1973.
+He died in 1973, and the National Picasso Paris Museum opened in 1985 to exhibit his works.
 The year 2023, which marks the fiftieth anniversary of his death, is punctuated by numerous celebrations and events around Picasso's work.